You’ve got a fantastic idea for a story. You even know which publication or website it’s perfect for.

 The only problem?
 You have no idea who you should pitch — or how to get in touch with them.

-Here are nine tricks for figuring out which editor to pitch, and then finding that person’s email address, so you can place and get paid for more pieces.
+In this post we’ll review both how to figure out which editor to pitch, and then tricks for finding that person’s email address, so you can place and get paid for more pieces.

 1. Get as specific as possible